-Halo Top Creamery, a low-calorie ice cream brand, faced a critical decision early in its development: whether to invest in building their own production facility or to partner with a co-manufacturer.
+Halo Top Creamery, a low-calorie ice cream brand, faced a critical decision early in its development: whether to invest in building their own production facility or to outsource with a co-manufacturer.
 Their choice played a crucial role in their meteoric rise to become one of the **best-selling ice cream brands in the United States.**

 Founded in 2011, Halo Top started as a small operation with a unique value proposition: delicious ice cream with fewer calories and less sugar.
 As the demand for their product grew rapidly, the founders realized their small-scale production setup was insufficient to meet the market’s need.